ministryofjustice/moj-frontend/docs/style-guide.md

 ### incentive level, IEP

-Always use ‘incentive level’.
+Always use 'incentive level'.

-References to ‘IEP’ were removed from DPS in response to the new Incentives Policy Framework.
+References to 'IEP' were removed from DPS in response to the new Incentives Policy Framework.
 NOMIS has not been updated to reflect the policy change.

-Staff in prisons may still use ‘IEP’ when referring to someone’s incentive level.
+Staff in prisons may still use 'IEP' when referring to someone's incentive level.

 {% endaccordionSection %}
 {% accordionSection "K" %}